Oil Sample Testing - How it works

 Sample reports are typically released within 2 working days of physical receipt of the sample.
 If it takes much longer we recommend that you contact the lab as there may be an identification problem.
 We sometimes receive sample bottles with no labels and we attempt to identify the sender where possible.

 When you receive an email report we recommend that you check that you can identify the Equipment and know that this is in your area of responsibility.
 If you believe you have received a report in error we recommend that you contact the lab to find out why you received this as it may be time to review your User setup.
 There may be other Contacts who may have received the same report.
-We understand that there are many ways to operate a businesses and the database is flexible to allow options.
+We understand that there are many ways to operate businesses and the database is flexible to allow options.
 For large businesses there can be challenges in ensuring that the right people get the right reports for their area of responsibility.
 It may be necessary to create new Customer accounts or new Job Sites or to move or merge Equipment around - let us know if we can help simplify this.

 Sample reports can be used at a high level to prioritize work by simply looking at the Evaluation Code.
 These evaluation codes are best thought of as a priority coding system for any Action that needs to be taken.
 They are not an overall assessment of the health of the equipment compartment.
 For example, a compartment may have suffered serious wear in the past, but the current oil sample may be good, indicating there is no abnormal wear taking place during the sampled interval.
-They should also not be considered a overall evaluation of the condition of the oil.
-For example an oil at the end of of a long drain interval may be depleted and not suitable for further use.
+They should also not be considered an overall evaluation of the condition of the oil.
+For example, oil at the end of a long drain interval may be depleted and not suitable for further use.
 But if these results are normal for the hours and label indicates the oil has been changed then no further Action needs to be taken and therefore this sample may receive an A result.

 |A||A = Acceptable - no Action required.|